jeroennoten/Laravel-AdminLTE/README.md

 ## 3. Updating

-1. To update this package, first update the composer package:
+1. To update this package, first update the package with the next composer command:

    ```sh
    composer update jeroennoten/laravel-adminlte
    ```

-2. Then, update the AdminLTE assets
+2. Then, update the required AdminLTE assets resources

-   > Note: If you using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, delete the folder adminlte inside your `public/vendor` folder.
+   > Note: If you using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, first delete the folder adminlte inside your `public/vendor` directory.

-   Use next command to publish the new assets:
+   In order to publish the new assets, execute the next command:

    ```sh
    php artisan adminlte:update
    ```

-3. If you have [published](#8-customize-views) and modified the default master, page or other view, you will need to update them too.
-Please, note there could be huge updates on these views, so it is highly recommended to backup your changes.
+3. If you have [published](#8-customize-views) and modified the default `master.blade.php` file, `page.blade.php` file or any other view related to this package, you will need to update them too.
+Please, note there could be huge updates on these views, so it is highly recommended to backup your files previosuly.
+To update the views, you may follow next steps:

    - Make a copy (or backup) of the views you have modified, those inside the folder `resources/views/vendor/adminlte`.

-   - Publish the views again, using `--force` to overwrite any existing files.
+   - Publish the new set of views, using the `--force` option to overwrite the existing files.

      ```sh
      php artisan adminlte:install --only=main_views --force
      ```

-   - Compare with your backup files and redo the modifications you previously did to those views.
+   - Compare the new installed views with your backup files and redo the modifications you previously did to those views.

-4. From time to time, new configuration options are added or default values are changed, so it is a recommendation to also update the package config file.
+4. From time to time, new configuration options may be added or default values may be changed, so it is also a recommendation to verify and update the package config file if needed.
+To update the configuration, you may follow next steps:

-   - Make a copy (or backup) of your current package configuration, the `config/adminlte.php` file.
+   - Make a copy (or backup) of your current package configuration file, the `config/adminlte.php` file.

-   - Now, publish the new package configuration and accept the overwrite warning (or use `--force` option).
+   - Now, publish the new package configuration file and accept the overwrite warning (or use `--force` option to avoid the warning).

      ```sh
      php artisan adminlte:install --only=config
      ```

-   - Compare with your backup config file and redo the modifications you previously made.
+   - Compare with your backup configuration file and redo the modifications you previously made.

 ## 4. Usage